Last updated on February 16, 2026

 Spire of Industry is very cheap and can be a versatile pain land – a land that requires life payment to be activated – for any color.
 It just requires that you have an artifact, and many EDH decks already play mana rocks or can easily generate Treasure.
 It doesn’t have a significant downside, so you can easily add it to 3-color+ decks.
 This land is also sometimes played in 60-card Constructed decks, especially those that are artifact-themed.

-These lands all ETB tapped with no upside.
-However, they’re uncommon lands and able to generate three colors of mana at once.
+Each of these lands enters tapped with no upside.
+However, they’re uncommon lands and able to generate three colors of mana from a single land source.
 Use them in decks that require all these colors, simple as that.
 You can combine many of these in 4-color+ decks, too.
-Of course, the triomes are much better, but they cost $10+, while these are <$1.
+Of course, the triomes are much better, but they cost $10+, while these are less than $1.

-These lands are ordinary taplands in allied colors that don’t give you any extra benefit, besides the land types.
+These lands are ordinary taplands in color pairs that don’t give you any extra benefit, besides the land types.
 However, they can cycle for , making them a very flexible land.
 If you’re drawing a bunch of land and flood a little, just cycle them right away for an extra card.
-There are also synergies that can be activated by discarding a card or when a land goes into your graveyard.
+There are also synergies that can be activated by discarding a card or when a land changes zones like going to your graveyard.

 Gemstone Mine